 Finally, the third post under the Article of the Week heading on the homepage will consist of additional material or media.
 This week we feature a video from Dr. Darius Paduch discussing his paper.
 Make sure you have a stable internet connection.
 In order to have the best telehealth experience possible, you must be using a strong, stable internet connection.
 Keep your hands free.
 If you can find a comfortable stand for your video device or have something to prop it up against, will free up your hands to take part in the physical therapy session.
 Remember to use a compatible internet browser.
 Below is a list of compatible internet browsers for your telehealth session.
 Whichever browser you are using, make sure to keep it updated to the most recent version.
 Laws governing telehealth reimbursement vary in each state.
 In our experience, most health plans have covered these services however, every insurance company is different.
+Well medical malpractice insurance cost and quality are always good to afford.
 We recommend checking with your insurance provider or the clinic prior to your appointment to make sure you’re covered.
 All 50 states, the District of Columbia, and the US Virgin Islands allow patients to seek some level of treatment from a licensed physical therapist without a prescription or referral from a physician.
 There may be some restrictions in your state but for the most part this means is that you can now receive physical therapy, even virtually, without a physician’s referral/prescription.
 Check with your state’s regulations or your clinic prior to your appointment. you can discover more here for Telehealth.

 If you only have time to read one article this week, it should be this one.